Giant 2W RAce 3

-We are hoping to be able to give a good clear steer on Monday 5th October 2020 @ 6pm.
+If we are in a lockdown or the Government has forecasted a lock down date we will be able to give a good clear steer on Monday 8 Feb 2021 @ 6pm.
 However, given the current environment, things can change very quickly right up until race day.
 We recommend that you continue to monitor your emails and our Facebook page for updates.

 80% of riders in the 2W come from out of town.
 We felt that this date is far enough out from the event for those who are travelling to change their plans (in the case that we can confidently decide to reschedule) and close enough to have a better idea on what alert Level we are likely to be at then we would if we had to make the call right now.